chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 > - However, despite its legacy status, `inline-block` is probably not going to go away anytime soon; there are too many websites that still use it.
 > - We will use `inline-block` throughout this course; it will probably be several years before `inline flow-root` and other new display models gain traction.

-- `inline-block` elements are a mixture of both previous types.
-They act like `block` elements, except for one significant detail: `inline-block` elements do not take up an entire row when the `width` property is less than the available width.

 #### Flow

-- **Flow:** Inline-block elements can have a set width and height, but they still flow inline, making them useful for creating more complex layouts.
+- **Flow:** Inline-block elements can have a set width, height, borders, margins padding but they still flow inline, making them useful for creating more complex layouts.
-  - Similar to `inline` elements : flow in the same way that text and `inline` elements flow from one line to the next (see Figures 1 and 2 on the previous page)
+  - `inline-block` elements do not take up an entire row when the `width` property is less than the available width, and thus flow inline rather than starting on a new line.
   - This lets you place `inline-block` elements side by side with other `inline` or `inline-block` elements.

 - Padding, margin & borders impact on flow of elements in a container
-  - For `inline-block` elements, if padding, border, or margin is wider than container's width, then the contained element it will go to a new line, making the container bigger.
+  - **Enlarging container**: For `inline-block` elements, if padding, border, or margin is wider than container's width, then the contained element it will go to a new line, making the container bigger.
 This is assuming the container doesn't have fixed dimensions.
-  - If a container element has smaller dimensions than a contained element, the contained element will overflow the container and be partially or completely hidden from view.
+  - **Overflowing container**: If a container element has smaller dimensions than a child element, the child element will overflow the container and appear on top of the container.

+- Do `inline-block` elements always appear side by side if their width properties add up to 100%?
+  - Two consecutive `inline-block` elements with a total width of `100%` may render side by side, but not necessarily.
+  - To render side by side, you must account for any `whitespace` between the two elements, and must also account for their `border`s and `padding`; the left/right `margins` must be 0 in any case.
+  - If `border-box` is used, then just need to account for the left/right `margins`.

 #### Spacing

-- **Spacing**: Remember that in code, `inline` elements respect white spaces around the character and in between then.
+- **Spacing**: Remember that in code, `inline` elements respect white spaces around characters and in between then.
 And the white space collapses to a single white space character.
 So multiple space characters would render as one space character.

-#### `inline-block` layout properties
+#### layout properties

 - `display: inline-block` meaning that is an `inline-block` element.